prof-rossetti/intro-to-python/notes/devtools/vs-code.md

 ![a screenshot of the text editor's column selection](https://user-images.githubusercontent.com/1328807/50870478-2e9b8400-1386-11e9-9378-0afadc4a7dce.gif)

-By default, you should be able to achieve column selection functionality in VS Code by pressing "shift + alt" then clicking and dragging up or down.
+By default, you should be able to achieve column selection functionality in VS Code by pressing "shift + alt" (Windows) or "shift + option" (Mac), then clicking and dragging up or down.

 <hr>